tropycal/tropycal/docs/examples/tracks.TrackDataset.rst

 TC Dataset Analysis
 ###################

-This sample script illustrates how to create climatological analyses using HURDAT2 and ibtracs.
+This sample script illustrates how to create climatological analyses using HURDAT2 and IBTrACS.

 .. code-block:: python